 - 1. Open the document you want to use to create a PowerPoint presentation. - 2.
 On the File menu, point to Send To, and then click Microsoft PowerPoint. - C. This procedure makes it easy for you to create a PowerPoint presentation based on the notes you've prepared for your speech in Word. - IV.
-Main Point 3: Creating an outline from an existing document allows you to build on work you've already done.
-(Length in minutes) - A. If you use heading styles to create longer documents, you can see a document's organization in Outline view, and use it to prepare your speech. - B. To learn more about Outline view, see Microsoft Word Help. - V. Conclusion (Length in minutes) - A. Restate your three main points. - 1.
-First Main Point. - 2.
-Second Main Point. - 3.
-Third Main Point. - B. Summarize the ideas you presented. - C. Return to your introduction or conclude with a compelling remark.
+Main Point 3: Creating an outline from an existing document allows you to build on work you've already done. - A. If you use heading styles to create longer documents, you can see a document's organization in Outline view, and use it to prepare your speech. - B. To learn more about Outline view, see Microsoft Word Help.

+V. Conclusion

+- A. Restate your three main points.

+- 1. First Main Point.

+- 2. Second Main Point.

+- 3. Third Main Point.

+- B. Summarize the ideas you presented.

+- C. Return to your introduction or conclude with a compelling remark.